+The short answer is that in most of the world we haven't.
 Nearly every culture has a traditional method of babywearing, often utilizing a piece of textile of varying shapes and sizes.
 These traditions are passed on from generation to generation.
-In our modern industrialized societies we largely lost the traditional knowledge of how to safely and comfortably carry a child with our arms free. ...
+And in many cultures around the world babywearing remains very much a part of everyday family life.

-As educators we dream of a day when this knowledge is once again universal and shared between generations and our profession and work will no longer be needed.
+As educators we dream of a day when this knowledge is once again universal and shared between generations in our society and our profession and work will no longer be needed.
 But until then we are happy to continue sharing babywearing with families to support their lives and their children’s healthy development.

 There are many community and online resources for caregivers to learn babywearing as a skill.
 A babywearing consultant also provides this service privately at the convenience of the caregiver.
 Additionally, we work with you to help you integrate babywearing into your lifestyle however you envision.
 We are able to address personal and individual needs.
 We seek to empower you on your parenting journey by integrating babywearing into your life as a tool that supports both your and your baby's needs.

 Often new parents are overwhelmed by the variety of options of carriers and unsure of how to go about using them correctly.
 One-on-one support greatly eases the journey into babywearing.
 Even though carriers come with instructions, without experienced hands-on help, the vast majority of us end up using carriers in ways that make them far less comfortable and supportive than they have the potential to be.
 Consultants know the full potential of each carrier and are able to make sure you are getting that full potential out of your carrier.